 About the Program

 The Master of Science in Nursing (MSN) program is accredited by the Commission on Collegiate Nursing Education.
 The program prepares nurses for a variety of leadership roles in the health care delivery system.
-The adult-gerontology and family nurse practitioner primary care concentrations have been approved by the state boards of nursing and medicine in Virginia.
-The concentration in nursing administration prepares nurses to function in management positions in hospitals, nursing homes, community health agencies, and other health-related facilities.
-The nurse educator concentration prepares graduates for faculty positions in schools of nursing, as well as nurse educator positions in hospitals and community health care agencies.
+The family nurse practitioner primary care concentration has been approved by the state boards of nursing and medicine in Virginia.
 George Mason University's School of Nursing offers innovative MSN programs including post-RN (RN to MSN pathway) and an MSN Graduate Certificate in Nursing Education.

 The George Mason University School of Nursing will be a nationally recognized center of excellence in inquiry, knowledge, and expertise.
 The school's educators, clinicians, and researchers produce the next generation of nursing leaders empowered and focused on innovative responses to address the challenges of a rapidly changing and culturally diverse health care environment.